 They Enjoy Being on the Decks

 And demonstrating the love for DJing (and music in general).

-What upsets me with DJs is a lack of enthusiasm (which I find inexcusable) and a lack of appreciation of a fortunate situation in which they’re in.
+What upsets me with DJs is a lack of enthusiasm (which I find inexcusable) and a lack of appreciation of the fortunate situation in which they’re in.

-A great DJ is happily playing to a room of five or five thousand as long as they can play, does it for the music, not the fame, sharing his enthusiasm for this craft.
+A great DJ is happily playing to a room of five or five thousand as long as they can play, does it for the music, not the fame, and shares his enthusiasm for this craft.

 Whether that’s obsessively record shopping all week or doing individual edits of specific tunes or producing their own tracks, they make sure to give people everything they can for a great night out.

 It’s an all-consuming love to perform the very best they can, on any given night.

 For instance, watch Fatboy Slim in his Brighton Beach performance.
 He’s not just playing music.
 He’s also delighted and keeps the energy moving, dancing, waving, and communicating with the audience.
 He was actually writing messages for the crowd on record sleeves, can you believe that?

 Most DJs these days are too monotone when performing, too concentrated on making everything precise.
 They should lighten up, and be comfortable, and then that joy transfers to the crowd.
 After all, people are there to have a good time!